louisaslett/mlmc/README.md

 If you use this software, please cite:

-Aslett, L. J. M., Nagapetyan, T. and Vollmer, S. J. (2016), *mlmc: Tools for Multilevel Monte Carlo*.
+Aslett, L. J. M., Giles, M. B., Nagapetyan, T. and Vollmer, S. J. (2016), *mlmc: Tools for Multilevel Monte Carlo*.
 R package.

 Thank-you.